If you produce music and want to do it full-time, this article will help you find a way to make money off your work.

 Selling your merch is an additional revenue stream besides making money producing music.
 Start an online store and sell t-shirts, hoodies, hats, badges, and other merch with your branding to your fans.

-Here’s how to sell your merchandise online in three steps:
+Here’s how to sell your merchandise online in three easy steps:

 - your logo